statisticalbiotechnology/quandenser/ReadMe.md

 Quandenser depends on the Proteowizard and Boost libraries, which are automatically installed by the builder scripts.

 To install Quandenser, you can use the provided installation script `./quickbuild.sh` (Unix) or `./quickbuild.bat`/`./quickbuild64.bat` (Windows 32-bit and 64-bit respectively), which calls the appropriate build script for your platform located at `admin/builders/<platform>_build.<ext>`.
-Note that these scripts are currently largely untested except for Ubuntu.
 By default, it will install the executables in the `/usr/bin` folder (needs superuser rights).
 If you do not have superuser rights or want to install the executable somewhere else, modify the script accordingly by setting the `-DCMAKE_INSTALL_PREFIX` flag to the desired location.